Ahmed-Abuanda/ahmed-bshg-case-study/README.md

 | 75%       | 1434.5         |
 | max       | 8930           |

 **Amazon Titan Embed Text v2** accepts up to **8,192 tokens** or **50,000 characters**, whichever is reached first.
-The maximum length in our data (8,930 characters) is well below the model limit, so every product fits in a single input and chunking was not required.
+The maximum length in our data, 8,930 characters, is well below the model limit, so every product fits in a single input and chunking was not required.
 At the current description and feature lengths, the embedding model captures the full content in a single vector.
 For very large descriptions in a production setting, we would want to chunk and embed each chunk separately so that long documents do not get under-represented in similarity search.

 **Embedding**

-The concatenated text from `build_embedding_text` is embedded with **Amazon Titan Embed Text v2** (`amazon.titan-embed-text-v2:0`) with 1024 dimensions and normalisation.
+The concatenated text from `build_embedding_text` is embedded with **Amazon Titan Embed Text v2**, model id amazon.titan-embed-text-v2:0, with 1024 dimensions and normalisation.
 The resulting vector is stored in the document and indexed in the text OpenSearch index for KNN search.

+### LLM Agent Inference
+Convert this to a quote prompt:
+"system": [{
+    "text": (
+        "You are a helpful product shopping assistant. " "You have access to tools that search a product catalogue. " "IMPORTANT: You must ONLY use information returned by the tools to answer questions. " "Do NOT use your own knowledge to describe, recommend, or invent product details. " "If the tools return no relevant results, say so honestly do not guess or fabricate any information " "You may call tools multiple times to gather all necessary information. " "Always cite the ASIN when referencing a specific product. " "When you have enough information, respond with ONLY the final answer no preamble, no reasoning, no tool call summaries.
+Be concise and direct."
+    )
+}],

+#### Using Bedrock/Nova Lite

+#### Tools Available

+#### Prompt Grounding

+#### References

 #### Image Data

 Images are not embedded directly; they are first described in text, then that text is embedded.

-- **Description:** Each product image (e.g. the `MAIN` variant) is sent to **Amazon Nova Lite** with a prompt asking for a detailed product description (appearance, colours, materials, notable visual features).
+- **Description:** Each product image, such as the MAIN variant, is sent to **Amazon Nova Lite** with a prompt asking for a detailed product description: appearance, colours, materials and notable visual features.
 The model returns a short text description.
 Example output for a product image:

   > The image showcases a pair of rustic wooden shelves against a plain white background.
 Each shelf is crafted from weathered wood, giving it a natural and earthy appearance with visible grain patterns.
 The shelves are supported by sleek, black metal brackets that add a modern contrast to the wooden aesthetic.
   >